Admission to Graduate Education Programs

 - "Application Supplemental Form" (ASF):Shortly after the on-line application is submitted, you will receive an e-mail request to complete the "Application Supplemental Form" (ASF) where you will identify academic information that is specific to you and your goals.
 You may save your application and return to complete it.
 After submitting your application you may log-in to the same application site, as a returning user, in order to track the status of your application.

-- Official Transcripts:You must submit an official transcript for each and every institution you attended at which you earned 9 or more credits.
+- Official Transcripts:You must submit an official transcript for every institution attended at which you earned 9 or more credits.
 If transfer credits are listed on another institution's transcript, you must submit an individual official transcript from the institution at which the transfer credits were earned.
 You do not need to submit a transcript for credits earned at the College Park campus of the University of Maryland as this will be provided for you through the Graduate School system.

 Official transcripts should be sent to: